Best time to go to Alhambra and Granada

 In Granada, Semana Santa (Holy Week) is primarily associated with street processions.
 Thanks to elaborate floats and unparalleled settings, Granada's pious walks stand out from others across Andalucia.
 Besides, these ancient traditions often stem from the 16th century.
 Read on to find out the highlights of the last week of Lent.

 Street processions are not the only attraction during Semana Santa in Granada.
-This period of the year is about vibrant passion plays, mass repentance, and finally, the joy of Jesus' resurrection and indulgence.
-You can genuinely feel the atmosphere only on a personal visit to Granada, which is undoubtedly worth your time and effort.
-For more information, visit the official Andalucia tourism website (see External Resources below).
+This period of the year is about vibrant passion plays, mass repentance, and finally, the joy of Jesus' resurrection and indulgence in delicious foods.
+You can genuinely feel the spiritual atmosphere in Granada, which is undoubtedly worth your time and effort.
+Amazing art, music, and costumes make Andalucian Easter a truly unique spectacle.

 Last updated: by Olha Savych